 h) Resolution 41/65 of the United Nations General Assembly, on principles relating to remote sensing of the Earth from outer space;

-i) Resolution 45 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC);
+i) Resolution 45 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC);

 j) Resolution 52 (Rev. Dubai, 2012) of this assembly, on countering and combating spam;

-k) Resolution 58 (Rev. Dubai, 2012) of this assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1,
+k) Resolution 58 (Rev. Dubai, 2012) of this assembly, on encouraging the creation of national computer incident response teams, particularly in developing countries1;

+l) that ITU is the lead facilitator for Action Line C5 in the Tunis Agenda for the Information Society (Building confidence and security in the use of ICTs);

+m) the cybersecurity-related provisions of the Tunis Commitment and the Tunis Agenda;

+n) that ITU and the United Nations Office on Drugs and Crime (UNODC) have signed a memorandum of understanding (MoU) in order to strengthen security in the use of ICTs,

 considering